MarlinFirmware/MarlinDocumentation/README.md

 With your Ruby environment set up and ready to go, you can now install the `bundler` Ruby gem with:
 - `gem install bundler`

+## Jekyll Primer

+Under Jekyll we use YAML, Markdown, Liquid, and HTML to fill out the site content and layout.
+A `_config.yml` file defines the site structure using "collections" that correspond to site sub-folders.
+The site is "compiled" to produce a static HTML and Javascript file structure.
+The most important folders are:

+- `_layouts` contains the general layouts (aka page templates).
+- `_includes` has partial layouts included by others.
+- `_meta` is where we keep top-level page descriptions.
+- Site sub-pages: `_basics`, `_configuration`, `_development`, `_features`, `_gcode`, `_hardware`

 ### Previewing content